mrkkrp/dot-emacs/README.md

 I've written a function that performs insertion of abbreviation and its expansion.
 This function solves all the problems.
-Just type <kbd>menu SPC</kbd> and enter abbreviation without leading ‘8’, finish typing with
-<kbd>SPC</kbd> and abbreviation will be inserted and expanded.
-Point will be
-placed after one-character expansions and in between such expansions as ‘«»’.
-Since user writes abbreviation in the minibuffer, current input method is ignored.
-Also, you can repeat insertion of previously used abbreviations by pressing just <kbd>menu SPC SPC</kbd>.
+Just type <kbd>menu SPC</kbd> and enter abbreviation, finish typing with <kbd>SPC</kbd> and abbreviation will be inserted and expanded.
+Point is usually placed after expansions, but the function is smart enough to place point in the middle of two-character expansions that are pairs of quotes, like ‘«»’; wrapping of selected text also works for this kind of expansions.
+Since user writes abbreviation in the minibuffer, current input method has no effect.
+Also, user can repeat insertion of previously used abbreviations by pressing just
+<kbd>menu SPC SPC</kbd>.

 If you need to insert name of some key on the keyboard, try <kbd>menu k n</kbd>, this invokes `insert-key-name` function that will ask you to enter